Timothy Wilson Spencer: Aftermath

 Paul Mones' book Stalking Justice: The Dramatic True Story of the Detective Who First Used DNA Testing to Catch a Serial Killer, published in July 1995, details the experience of Arlington Detective Joe Horgas in investigating the murders and pursuing the matter to the conviction of Spencer and the vindication of David Vasquez.

 The murders and Spencer's conviction also formed the basis for an episode of the forensic science documentary series Medical Detectives, which aired on October 31, 1996.

 The investigation of the Southside murders and eventual conviction of Timothy Spencer form the subject matter of Chapter 11 of former FBI psychological profiler John Douglas' 1996 memoir Journey into Darkness.

 Patricia Cornwell's bestselling novel Postmortem attracted considerable controversy and criticism in Richmond at the time of its publication in 1990 due to the close similarities between the facts of Spencer's 1987 crimes (particularly Hellams' case) and those of the serial murders which formed the basis for Cornwell's plot.
 Cornwell was in fact employed as a computer analyst within the Office of the Chief Medical Examiner in Richmond at the time of Spencer's 1987 killings.
 While it is acknowledged that the subject matter of several of Cornwell's earlier books are loosely based on real crimes in the Virginia area, she has stated that she writes about specific types of crime, not specific cases.

 In 2003, Discovery Channel TV show The New Detectives aired the episode "Random Targets", which detailed Spencer's crimes.
 The victims' names were all changed, however, for the show's transmission, sharing only the same initials.

 On January 26, 2020, Spencer's younger brother Travis spoke about Spencer's crimes on Evil Lives Here in the episode "My Brother Made History".
-He also gave an interview for the British television program Born to Kill?, which aired an episode in 2014 discussing Spencer's crimes.
+He also gave an interview for the British television program Born to Kill? episode 9 of season 6, which aired in 2014 discussing Spencer's crimes.